• Skip to primary navigation

 chicken wings in glass bowl with jerk marinade

-How to bake wings in the oven?
+How to bake Jerk chicken wings in the oven?

 • When you are ready to bake the wings, remove them from the bag and throw away the leftover marinade.
+Pat dry the wings with paper towels.

 • Lightly spray a cooking rack with non stick spray so the wings don't stick to it.